-a movement in literature, music, art, etc., featuring futuristic or science fiction themes which incorporate elements of Black history and culture
+a movement in literature, music, art, etc., featuring futuristic or science-fictional themes which incorporate elements of Black (American) history and culture

 African-American concerns in the context of twentieth-century technoculture…might, for want of a better term, be called ‘Afrofuturism’.